Create your first LibertAI agent

 Then you can sit back and relax while the CLI deploys your agent 😎

-It can take a few minutes as your code and its dependencies are packaged inside a Docker container and then sent to our backend (that is itself located in an Aleph.im Confidential VM of course 😉) that will publish it on Aleph with specific optimizations for your agent to run smoothly.
+It can take a few minutes the first time as your code and its dependencies are packaged and sent to our backend (that is itself located in an Aleph Confidential VM of course 😉) that will deploy it on an Aleph instance with Docker.

 Once everything is done, you should have a result similar to this one: